iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 5 reviews"/>
 </p>

+> I very much like this app and use it daily to look at the statistics which are usually updated on a daily basis except sometimes at weekends or public holidays.
+Would it be possible to ensure stats are updated for every day?<br> :date: __2021-05-03 07:45:01__

 > Good so far<br> :date: __2020-12-31 05:36:23__

 > A great app for the current crises.
 Well designed and easy to navigate<br> :date: __2020-12-15 01:13:45__